Phil of the Future

-Phil of the Future is an American science-fiction comedy television series that originally aired on Disney Channel from June 18, 2004, to August 19, 2006, for two seasons.
-The series was created by Douglas Tuber and Tim Maile and produced by 2121 Productions.
-It follows a family from the future that gets stranded in the 21st century when their time machine breaks down.
+Phil of the Future is an American science fiction comedy television series that originally aired on Disney Channel for two seasons from June 18, 2004, to August 19, 2006.
+It was created by Douglas Tuber and Tim Maile and produced by 2121 Productions.
+It follows a family from the future who gets stranded in the 21st century when their time machine breaks down.